 Backups are organized by the Veeam Enterprise Manager using the Veeam Backup and Replication (VBR) system.

-Read more about backup in the documentation.
+Read more about backup.

 How do I manage the backup?

 Veeam Backup and Replication (VBR) is connected individually for enterprises based in Moscow and Saint Petersburg.

 To access Veeam Enterprise Manager, use this link:

 To log in, enter the credentials of the appropriate-region account.